plger/iPSCpoweR/README.md

 #### Using mixed models

-Three functions are available to use `lme4`-based mixed models, considering the individual as a random effect:
+Four functions are available to use mixed models(-like) approaches, considering the individual as a random effect:

 * `vstLmerWrapper` runs `DESeq2`'s variance-stabilizing transformation (VST), fits the mixed model ~1+(1|individual)+group (assuming that it is called with `nested=TRUE`), and uses the `drop1` test to assess statistical significance.
 * `voomLmerWrapper` performs similarly, except that it passes the counts through voom instead of DESeq2's VST,
 * `glmmWrapper` fits the mixed moded ~1+(1|individual)+group using `MASS::glmmPLQ` with a quasipoisson dispersion model.
+* `dreamWrapper` fits the linear mixed moded ~1+(1|individual)+group using `variancePartition` with observational weights.

 All these methods should be used with the `nested` argument, e.g.:
 ```